Understand data integrity, how it’s different from data quality and data security and discover how to maintain it in your organization.

 2. Thou shall implement end-to-end data lineage.

-Knowing what data you have certainly helps, but what makes it even
+Knowing what data you have certainly helps, but what makes it even better is knowing:

 - How did all that data come into your system?